 This production is FREE to view thanks to the Shubert Foundation, the Applied Materials Foundation, and our donors who have made contributions to Gloucester Stage this season.
 Please consider making a gift with your complimentary ticket purchase to help continue our mission on Cape Ann.

 There are a limited number of ‘seats’ available.
-Click WATCH ONLINE and then, on August 19th a video link and password will be emailed to you.
+Click WATCH ONLINE and you will immediately receive a video link and password in your email.
 Your ticket will have a date on it, but you will have access to watch at any time from August 20th – 23rd.

 Dee Dee Batteast Recent regional theater credits include work with Clarence Brown Theatre, Virginia Stage Company, Illinois Shakespeare Festival, PlayMakers Repertory Company and Indiana Repertory Theatre.
 Television credits include Chicago Fire.
 Batteast earned her undergraduate degree from Ball State University and her MFA from UNC-Chapel Hill.